fyrox-book/fyrox-book.github.io/src/beginning/project_manager.md

 All that you need to is to specify a name of the executable of your IDE.
 The image above uses `RustRover` IDE.
-Keep in mind, that you must modify your `PATH` environment variable to include full path to the specified executable, otherwise this option will not work correctly!.
+Keep in mind, that you must modify your `PATH` environment variable to include full path to the specified executable, otherwise this option will not work correctly!